-4301 Broadway, CPO # 306 San Antonio, TX 78209 (210) 829-6034 www.uiw.edu Revised: August 2016
+4301 Broadway, CPO # 306 San Antonio, TX 78209 (210) 829-6034 www.uiw.edu Revised: August 2017

 University of the Incarnate Word students are responsible for knowing the information, policies, and procedures outlined in this handbook.
+Graduate students and students enrolled in UIW's Professional Schools should also refer to the bulletins and student handbooks for their respective schools.